AlexisZamara/HardModeRevamp/README.md

   - speed now a random value between 0.22 and 0.245

 #### Item Changes
-- breaking a crop with a hoe automatically replants it using one of the dropped seeds
 - god apples can once again be crafted using shaped recipe:
   - A = Apple / G = Gold Block
     - G G G